 CHP was founded in 1975 by two concerned citizen activists—Reverend Woody Leach and Emily Stuart—who organized volunteer college students and faculty in Blacksburg, Va., to perform minor home repairs for low-wealth families living in unsafe or unhealthy conditions.
 Known as Project Home Repair, the group soon added weatherization services, which were delivered by a small team of professional staff.

 Virginia Mountain Housing Is Born

 As the complexity of needed home repairs grew, the company’s board of directors renamed the enterprise Virginia Mountain Housing, Inc. and received a not-for-profit 501 (c) (3) designation from the IRS.
-It was during this time that current President and Chief Executive Officer Janaka Casper began his career with the organization that would eventually become known as Community Housing Partners.
+It was during this time that current Chief Executive Officer Janaka Casper began his career with the organization that would eventually become known as Community Housing Partners.